Gurutva/Asset-Management-System/README.md

-# Spring Boot + Spring MVC + Role Based Spring Security + Hibernate + Thymeleaf + MySQL Tutorial
+# Spring Boot + Spring MVC + Role Based Spring Security + Hibernate + Thymeleaf + MySQL

-**springboot-thymeleaf-security-demo**: This tutorial demonstrates how to secure a SpringBoot +Thymeleaf based web application using Spring Security.
+An Asset Management System to allocate and dellocate assets to the employees

+COnduct yearly surveys, manage reports and track history of asset allocation

 #### How to run?